SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ![Accumulated Charge Graphs](https://docs.google.com/spreadsheets/d/e/2PACX-1vRfxrZPfJZareibOZN-KammmgQDBDb5PVMBNmzCvUb_0tSn_TUNsLFQPM8ehfIKGEOaIhL86IoPFdb0/pubchart?oid=483417085&format=image)

+As the graph shows, both proxies of charge on the capacitor generally agree with the model but come up with smaller values of charge.
+Notably, the two experimental proxies don't agree with each other either, suggesting some systematic error is at play.
+One culprit may be mis-zeroed sensors: if the Riemann sum started

 # Time Constant with Various Components

 Most of the analysis for data collected as a class was done on the "charge rate constant" (`time/RC`) of each circuit, defined as: